In this article:

-If you're uploading images to your business plan, and you want to download the plan as a document rather than share it online, we recommend using the image placement guidelines below for best results.
+If you're uploading images to your business plan and you want to download the plan as a document rather than share it online, we recommend using the image placement guidelines below for the best results.

 General recommendations for image placement

 If your images are not appearing as you would like them to in your plan, try one or more of these tips:

 - Make sure images are less than 5MB in size each and are in PNG or JPG format.

 - Place only one image per row in your text topics.

 - Add text, or extra line breaks, above and below the image, especially if an image is placed at the end of a text topic.

 - Export the plan to Word, where you can infinitely adjust the image sizing and alignment settings.
 From Word, you can then save a PDF.

 Image files contain information, referred to as metadata, which provides applications with details regarding their dimensions and orientation.
 Your web browser can automatically change this orientation to provide you with a correct display of the image on your browser, but these corrections are lost when you try to export the file to a document.

 To resolve this, you can try one of two options: